 Belobrovkina, E., & Rodgers, S. Public service announcements on COVID-19 through the prism of goal-framing theory.
 American Academy of Advertising.
 (March 2021; virtual conference).

-Dunn Award – for Research Projects in Global Advertising by Graduate Students (American Academy of Advertising), 2022
+S. Watson Dunn Memorial Fund Grant for Research Projects in Global Advertising by Graduate Students (American Academy of Advertising), 2022

 Eason Award for Graduate Student Research (Communicating Science, Health, Environment and Risk Division of the Association for Education in Journalism and Mass Communication), 2021